Oct 17, 2011

 Customer Relationship Management

-While CRM is important for physical products as well as services, it is particularly critical for what are called contractual services where the contract or subscription must be renewed on a periodic basis.
+Customer Relationship Management While CRM is important for physical products as well as services, it is particularly critical for what are called contractual services where the contract or subscription must be renewed on a periodic basis.
 Examples of contractual services are health club memberships, cable TV and cellular phone contracts, etc. What makes these different is that once dropped, it is very difficult to get the customer back.
 The customer will have switched to another service supplier or dropped the service entirely.
 If it is the former, it takes a complete subscription cycle to have the opportunity to get the customer back.
 However, unlike the purchase decision for most services, the decision about renewing is known and visible to the service supplier.
-This is clearly an advantage since the company can time its renewal communications precisely ..
+This is clearly an advantage...

 Global Aspects of Services Marketing